quantum-tinkerer/pymablock/CONTRIBUTING.md

 Pymablock is an open source project and we welcome contributions from the community.
 To contribute code, please follow the guidelines below.

+## Documentation

+Pymablock uses markdown for documentation, run `make -C docs/ clean html SPHINXOPTS="-WT --keep-going -n"` to build it.
+When writing documentation, ensure that you write one sentence per line to make it easier to review changes.

 ## Development environment

 Pymablock uses [pre-commit](https://pre-commit.com/), run `pre-commit install` to enable it after cloning the repository.